 For instance, the valid wait timer is a timer range determined based on the current satellite deployment, such as 20 minutes to 40 minutes.
 The UE uses the valid wait timer to check if the received wait timer (e.g. 60 minutes) in the NAS reject falls within the specified range.
 If the received wait timer is not within the range of valid wait timer, the UE ignore the received wait timer.
 Otherwise, the UE will consider the received wait timer valid.
 Additionally, the valid list of SAT IDs includes SAT1, SAT2, and SAT3.
 The UE uses the valid list of SAT IDs to verify if the received SAT ID (e.g. SAT4) in the NAS reject is within the valid list of SAT IDs.

-Editor’s Note: Whether Attach/TAU Accept includes wait timer and/or list of SAT ID needs to be aligned with TS 23.401.
+NOTE: Whether Attach/TAU Accept includes wait timer and/or list of SAT ID are not addressed in the present document.

 6.31.3 Evaluation